 There is also a local boat that only cost 40K ($3) but that only leaves at 10.00 in the morning and locals are not likely to sell you this ticket as they want you on the tourist boat.
 Be in time and just ask around there is always a friendly local that genuinely wants to help you.
 He might even give you some insider tips on what to do in Nusa Penida.

 Constantly people ask me about travel tips, where to go what to see and a place that is not yet ruined by mass tourism.
 Bali is definitely a favorite spot although mass tourism kind of ruined the island.
 So why visit Bali?
 Nusa Penida is the answer!
 Click on the link for more reasons to visit.

 This house on the hill is the ultimate spot to watch the sunrise in the morning at Atuh Beach.
 Facing East you will have the most spectacular view and guess how much this place cost you?
-FREE!
-The only thing you have to do is to sign up for an Airbnb account through this link!
-If you already have an Airbnb account than create a new one, so simple is that.
-I can give you $40 credit towrds your first booking and a night in this house on the hill cost you even less!
-Dont waste time, live now and make memories...
+Just $40 USD per night.
+It is very basic though.

 Where to stay in Bali?
 Read my Canggu Bali Travel Guide or check out where to go in Ubud.
 These places are still kind of authentic.
 Please skip places like Seminyak and Kuta, it simply is way to crowded and not fun anymore!
 Need Bali tips for traveling on a budget?
 I got them for you in the link...

-If this Nusa Penida travel guide was helpful would you help me by pinning it to Pinterest or share it on Google+ or the best would be in a Facebook Group for me?
+If this Nusa Penida travel guide was helpful please help me by pinning it to Pinterest or share it in a Facebook Group for me.
 This would mean a lot to me, thank you very much…